bhochhi/think-guide/README.md

 ####[Thinking like an architect!!](https://github.com/bhochhi/think-guide/wiki/Thinking-like-an-architect)

  * Don't let your requirements be vague.
 Quantity them.
 If not, at least find the toloerance range.
+That way your requirements can be tested and measured effectively.
+ * It's never too early to think about performance. we often wait until the late of implementation to work on performance requirements.
+But that's the mistake.